Overview

 Iron Age origins

-Archaeological evidence shows that the first fortifications were erected between 500 BC and 500 AD.
-Builders cut a series of ditches, earthen ramparts and wooden palisades into the landward side, relying on sheer cliffs to protect the other three faces.
-These early defences were likely re‑used intermittently up to the Norman arrival in 1169.
+Archaeological surveying indicates that the first defences were constructed between 500 BC and 500 AD.
+Early builders carved a series of ditches, earthen ramparts, and wooden palisades into the narrow landward approach, relying on the vertical cliffs to protect the remaining three sides.
+These initial fortifications were likely occupied and reused intermittently over centuries, including during the Norman period following 1169, before the site saw its most dramatic transformation.

 The 1580 siege